equivalent/scrapbook2/theory-notes.md

 ## Dictionary

+* SAX - Simple API for XML - example to nokogiri you can pass custom parser
+* special case pattern - pattern where multiple similar if statements indicates that there is a new object to be extracted = special case object.
+Example multiple `if current_user` `else; puts "hello guest"` ruby-tapas 112
 * coincidental duplication - intentional duplication of unrelated code knowledge
   In other words DRYing code is not just mechanical removing